Here's What the 3D Printing Jobs of the Future Look Like

 - Combining 3D CAS model geometry with programming knowledge

 - Building new capabilities and optimizing existing code alongside evolving technology

 - Designing cross-platform software based on specifications and required functionality

 - Collaborating with scientists, engineers and technicians in the development of control software

 While 3D printing continues to unlock possibilities for manufacturing, it’s becoming increasingly easier to reproduce products.

 Today, users can simply download computer-aided design (CAD) files to 3D printers for production.
 Greater access to 3D printing technology will create a new domain of law careers to prevent intellectual infringement, protect patents and provide legal services.

 Effective management of intellectual property (IP) ownership will be pivotal for brand reputation to avoid similar catastrophes like digital sharing and piracy that ran rampant from the 90s through the early 2000s.

-- Applying knowledge of patent, copyright, intellectual property and licensing laws
+- Applying knowledge of the patent, copyright, intellectual property and licensing laws

-- Protecting and defending client’s intellectual property in court
+- Protecting and defending the client’s intellectual property in court

 - Understanding 3D printing techniques and additive materials for patent applications